Get Warehouse

 warehouse management system

-Warehouses and distribution centers that do not process customer orders can conduct an ABC analysis based on receiving and shipping volumes.
+Warehouses and distribution centers that do not process customer orders can still use ABC analysis.
+In that case, they can base it on receiving and shipping volume instead.

 Picking Process - Before ABC Analysis